-[Welcome your interviewe begin.] ee and invite them to get settled.
+[Welcome your interviewee and invite them to get settled.
 Ask how they are doing.
-Once settled, you can to you about your views a and I am a community researcher with The Young Foundation.
-We'd like to speak nd experiences of working in the food industry.
-The purpose of this work is to get a ne way people access food in East Birmingham.
+Once settled, you can begin.]

+Hi, my name is \\\\\\ and I am a community researcher with The Young Foundation.
+We'd like to speak to you about your views and experiences of working in the food industry.
+The purpose of this work is to get a better understanding of the way people access food in East Birmingham.